StanfordVL/iGibson/_sources/quickstart.md.txt

 python benchmark.py
 ```

-## Benchmarks
+## Measuring the performance of the simulator

 Performance is a big designing focus for iGibson.
-We provide a few scripts to benchmark the rendering and physics
+We provide a few scripts to measure the performance of rendering and physics simulation in your target machine.
-simulation framerate in iGibson.

-### Benchmark static scene (Gibson scenes)
+### Measuring the performance in static scene (Gibson scenes)
 ```bash
 python -m igibson.test.benchmark.benchmark_static_scene
 ```